 Data Analysis

 This study used a method described by Kawamoto et al. (2005) that focuses on identifying the associations of success or no success depending on the intervention that was implemented.
 The analysis was based on the target of the intervention, setting and design, the delivery of the intervention, the duration and intensity of the intervention.
 These features were used to examine every study.
 The interventions were reviewed as to whether they led to affirmative results and if it was clinically or statistically significant.
 Any criteria to describe the clinical importance were absent, but the statistical importance was based on a p-value less than 0.05.
 Clinical importance was judged based on the findings of each study.
 The use of this approach made the study more of a descriptive study than a qualitative one.
 There are two sensitivity analyses that were carried out in this study to assess whether the results were assessed based on the quality of findings.
-First, only the random controlled trials were used in the study.
-Second, the random controlled studies were limited to those that described the randomization and also the randomization was appropriate for the study.
+First, only the randomised controlled trials were used in the study.
+Second, the randomised controlled studies were limited to those that described the randomization and also the randomization was appropriate for the study.
 In addition, the studies described the dropouts and the participants who were unwilling to take part.

 FINDINGS